 This condition meant that there were many more people politically oriented to take refuge in the mountains to try to beat down those who persecuted them and kept a whole nation in check.
 Just like entire departments of soldiers framed and their officers did, and even here it can be hypothesized that there were Communists or Socialists as well as Sturzo Catholics among them (though thinking heads).

 Never, however, at any time the Communists, Socialists and Catholics have claimed exclusive paternity in this regard.
 Therefore the General would have done well to specify who and how he made the 25 April party "divisive".
 Because this way it seems that the heirs of the partisans have appropriated a historical recurrence that belongs to everyone instead.
 This way of dealing with the debate bothers me because if on the one hand we Communists spend time arguing with the right to clarify that the Liberation Day is also their Feast, on the other we have to be almost blamed for making us this filthy revisionist operation.

 Moreover, Fascist and Soviet totalitarianism cannot be put on the same level for the simple fact that our beloved homeland has suffered the first and not the second.
 And to assimilate the two totalitarianisms is, as far as our History is concerned, an operation of sinister revisionism and goes against the principles of our Constitution which is avowedly ANTIFASCIST, even if somebody seems to forget about it these days.
 Thank you.

-Dear affectionate reader, I thank you for your thought contribution: reasoned and well expressed.
-I do not want to try to feed the inexhaustible controversy on 8 September.
-I limit myself to hoping that one day our country - like almost all the others - will finally have a unifying moment, one of pride and respect (even internationally) outside of a football match.
-Maybe after a victory and with a new Constitution.
+Dear loyal reader, Thank you for your thought contribution: well argued and well expressed.
+I don't want to try to fuel the inexhaustible controversy over 8 September.
+I limit myself to hoping that one day our country - like almost everyone else - will finally have a unifying moment, of pride and respect (even internationally) outside of a football match.
+Maybe following a victory and with a new Constitution.